Significant increase in presence of ISIL-K in Afghanistan and their capacity to carry out attacks: India tells UNSC - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 He noted that humanitarian organisations have done their utmost to provide the population in Afghanistan with a lifeline.

-Mr. Griffiths said close to 19 million people are facing acute levels of food insecurity in Afghanistan, including 6 million people at risk of famine.
-More than half of the population—some 24 million people—need humanitarian assistance.
+Griffiths said close to 19 million people are facing acute levels of food insecurity in Afghanistan, including 6 million people at risk of famine.
+More than half of the population – some 24 million people – need humanitarian assistance.

-An estimated three million children are acutely malnourished, including over one million children estimated to be suffering from the most severe, life-threatening form of malnutrition.
-“And without specialised treatment, these children could die,” he said.
+An estimated 3 million children are acutely malnourished, including over 1 million children estimated to be suffering from the most severe, life-threatening form of malnutrition.
+“And without specialized treatment, these children could die,” he said.

-“There’s been a 50% decline in households receiving remittances; unemployment could reach 40%; and inflation is rising due to increased global prices, import constraints and currency depreciation,” he said.
+“There’s been a 50 per cent decline in households receiving remittances; unemployment could reach 40 per cent; and inflation is rising due to increased global prices, import constraints and currency depreciation,” he said.

 “These are the figures and they’re devastating and frankly they’re difficult to comprehend.
 We worry that they will soon become worse.
-Once the cold weather sets in, food and fuel prices—already high—will skyrocket, and families will have to choose between feeding their children, sending them to school, taking them to a doctor when they fall sick, or keeping them warm,” Mr. Griffiths said.
+Once the cold weather sets in, food and fuel prices – already high – will skyrocket, and families will have to choose between feeding their children, sending them to school, taking them to a doctor when they fall sick, or keeping them warm,” Griffiths said.

 These medical consignments have been handed over to the World Health Organisation and the Indira Gandhi Children’s Hospital in Kabul.